Hackerax1/TESSA/README.md

 TESSA builds upon the excellent work of:
 - The Proxmox team
 - Various open-source self-hosted applications
-- Contributors to the hardware compatibility database
+- Contributors to our codebase
 - Everyone who has tested and provided feedback

 ---